2024 Best Family & Consumer Economics Schools in Tennessee

 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the consumer economics degrees they offer, see the list below.

-Any student who is interested in family & consumer economics has to check out The University of Tennessee - Knoxville.
-Located in the medium-sized city of Knoxville, UT Knoxville is a public university with a fairly large student population.
-A Best Colleges rank of #173 out of 2,217 schools nationwide means UT Knoxville is a great university overall.
+Any student who is interested in family & consumer economics has to take a look at The University of Tennessee - Knoxville.
+Located in the city of Knoxville, UT Knoxville is a public university with a fairly large student population.
+A Best Colleges rank of #226 out of 2,152 schools nationwide means UT Knoxville is a great university overall.

-Any student pursuing a degree in family & consumer economics has to look into Middle Tennessee State University.
-Middle Tennessee State University is a fairly large public university located in the city of Murfreesboro.
-This university ranks 12th out of 45 schools for overall quality in the state of Tennessee.
+Any student who is interested in family & consumer economics needs to check out Middle Tennessee State University.
+Middle Tennessee State University is a fairly large public university located in the midsize city of Murfreesboro.
+This university ranks 18th out of 41 schools for overall quality in the state of Tennessee.

-There were roughly 50 family & consumer economics students who graduated with this degree at Middle Tennessee State University in the most recent data year.
-After graduation, consumer economics degree recipients usually make about $28,099 at the beginning of their careers.
+There were roughly 40 family & consumer economics students who graduated with this degree at Middle Tennessee State University in the most recent year we have data available.
+Soon after graduation, consumer economics degree recipients typically make an average of $31,988 in their early careers.

-Tennessee State University is a good choice for students interested in a degree in family & consumer economics.
-Tennessee State University is a medium-sized public university located in the large city of Nashville.
-This university ranks 28th out of 45 colleges for overall quality in the state of Tennessee.
+Tennessee State University is a good decision for students interested in a degree in family & consumer economics.
+Tennessee State University is a moderately-sized public university located in the large city of Nashville.
+This university ranks 29th out of 41 schools for overall quality in the state of Tennessee.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.